unkcpz/tatzelwurm/DESIGN.md

 - The worker type that distinguish on what type task can be consumed by the worker.
 - The load that is the number of tasks running in the worker.
 - The number of tasks limit, above which the worker will not be sent with more tasks to consume.
-- The lease expired time after which the worker will be regarded as dead.
+- The lease expired time, after which the worker will be regarded as dead.
 The field is update by the heartbeat sent from worker.

 The task table has keys that is the uuid of tatks.
 Every item is a task mirror which has its archetype in the task pool.